 More useful information can be found on BCT’s website.

 Have you seen a bat?
 We’re always looking for records of bats in Devon.
 You can let us know about a sighting by filling in this reporting form.
 If you know more about bats or have seen lots of them, you could fill in this record sheet instead.
-You can post them to the address on the form, or email them to email@example.com.
+You can email records to email@example.com.
+Please do not use this email address to report or gain advice on grounded/injured bats – use the phone numbers provided above.